w3c/verifiable-credentials/_minutes/2022-11-22-vcwg-special.md

 **Manu Sporny:** +1 to when an Issuer issues a VC, they in general don't know where it will be consumed -- a VC in a digital wallet can go anywhere and give that to a verifier that is highly likely to use other processing..

-> *Manu Sporny:* If a processor chooses to process `@context`, it may do that via simple string equality comparison that compares, at most, 1-2 URLs (to keep things simple)..
+**Poll: If a processor chooses to process `@context`, it may do that via simple string equality comparison that compares, at most, 1-2 URLs (to keep things simple).**

 > *Orie Steele:* -1.